- Circular saw

 Cut 3-in.-wide strips of 3/4-in. plywood for the bottom flange.
 Center them on 4-ft.-long 2x4s, then glue and screw them.
 Use 2-in. screws every 10 in.

 Flip the carriage assemblies over.
 Center the 5-in.- wide plywood top flanges and glue and screw them to complete the carriage assemblies.
+Check out all of the gluing tips and tricks you need to know.

 Locate the ceiling joists with a stud finder and snap chalk lines to mark them.
 Probe with a finish nail to make sure the lines fall on joist centers.